Nearblocks/nearblocks/apps/app/README.md

 ## Deployment

-For deployment we use network (testnet, mainnet) by env variable ;
+The target network for deployment (testnet or mainnet) is configured using environment variables:

-`NEXT_PUBLIC_NETWORK_ID`: Set the variable to the desired network for nearblocks gateway.
-This defines whether to redirect to mainnet or testnet URLs
+`NEXT_PUBLIC_NETWORK_ID`: Set this variable to either mainnet or testnet to determine which network endpoints the application will use.

-`NEXT_PUBLIC_BOS_NETWORK`: Set this variable to the network the BOS component is hosted on

-`NEXT_PUBLIC_ACCOUNT_ID`: Set this variable as account id the BOS component is created by

 There are two included docker-compose files which can be started with:

 ```
-docker compose -f docker-compose.mainnet.yml up -d --build
+docker compose -f mainnet-app.yml up -d --build
-docker compose -f docker-compose.testnet.yml up -d --build
+docker compose -f testnet-app.yml up -d --build
 ```